WHO WE ARE

 Just as human rights were violated when other humans were considered to be someone’s property, the natural world is being abused because our legal system treats nature as property.
 This denies our underlying interdependence we have with nature, with which we co-evolved.

 The rights of nature to exist, thrive and evolve for its own sake need to be reflected in our laws.
 Earth Law Center exists to create and advance this rallying cry for change.
 We are committed to building a movement with others who share this vision.

 WHAT WE’VE ACHIEVED

-- Coordinated and served as co-prosecutor at the Third International Rights of Nature Tribunal held in Paris December 2015.
+- Co-organized and served as Co-Prosecutor at the Third International Rights of Nature Tribunal held in Paris December 2015.

 - With Yale Law School, created and released a report highlighting 100 cases of co-violations (activities giving rise to both nature's and human rights violations) worldwide: Fighting for Our Shared Future: Protecting Human Rights and Nature's Rights.

 - Co-drafted and ensured passage of Santa Monica’s “Sustainability Rights Ordinance,” the West Coast’s first “rights of nature” law